rus-kgo/da-snowflake-iac/readme.md

 You can do a dry-run, that would only print out the plan for execution.

 You can use differen roles to create objects, since it will be using an OAuth authentification with ANY ROLE opiton.

+Can't use the query history as it holds info only up to one year https://select.dev/posts/snowflake-query-history